Which Raspberry Pi model should you get for your digital photo frame?

 I often get asked which Raspberry model is most suitable for a digital photo frame.
 The answer is straightforward if you know what kind of frame you want.
 I will start with the latest model and then work my way backward.

-The recommendation is based on the Pi3D PictureFrame software, which is the best image playback software for a photo frame.
+The recommendation is based on the Pi3D PictureFrame software, the best image playback software for a photo frame.

 Raspberry Pi 5

-You will want to get this model if you plan to use video with your digital picture frame.
+You will want to get this model if you use video with your digital picture frame.
 At this point, Pi3D Picture Frame cannot play back videos, but Paddy, the key developer of Pi3D, is already testing what is possible.
+But don’t expect miracles and super smooth playback of large files.
+The first tests are a bit disappointing if you expect HD or even 4K video playback.
+But new software might improve it.

 You don’t need the Pi 5 if you plan to show photos only.